agstub/grounding-line-methods/README.md

 The *meshes* directory contains .xml mesh files for the results in the paper.
 All meshes have an element
 width of 250 m at the upper surface.
-The element width at the lower surface is different for each lake_DX.xml file, where the integer DX is the element width at the lower surface in meters (rounded down to 12 in the case DX=12.5).
+The element width at the lower surface is different for each (model type)_DX.xml file, where the integer DX is the element width at the lower surface in meters (rounded down to 12 in the case DX=12.5).
 The tides_DX12.xml and marine_DX12.xml meshes have element widths of 12.5 m at the lower surface.